-- Subject of enforcement request must be a final foreign civil court judgment;
+- Finality – The foreign judgment must be a final and binding civil court decision.

-- Conventional, legal (de jure) or de facto reciprocity must exist between the Republic of Türkiye and the state of the foreign court;
+- Reciprocity – There must be conventional, legal (de jure) or de facto reciprocity between Türkiye and the country of the foreign court.

-- The judgment must not be against Turkish public policy; and
+- Public Policy Compliance – The judgment must not contradict Turkish public policy.

-- If raised by the defendant before the Turkish court, the defendant must have been properly summoned by or represented in the foreign court that issued the judgment, or the judgment must not have been issued in their absence in violation of the law.
+- Proper Service & Representation – If the defendant challenges enforcement on this ground, they must have been duly summoned or represented in the foreign court proceedings.
+Additionally, the judgment must not have been issued in their absence in violation of due process.

-Condition (v), specified in Article 54, refers to the importance of proper service of process.
-Failure to duly and properly serve case documents requiring the defendant’s action, such as submission of defence, counterclaim, objection or appeal may result in Turkish court rejecting the enforcement request.
+Proper Service & Representation, specified in Article 54, underscores the importance of proper service of process in enforcement proceedings.
+Failure to duly serve case documents requiring the defendant’s action – such as a defence submission, counterclaim, objection or appeal – may lead to the Turkish court rejecting the enforcement request.

-While failure to serve the case documents is an undisputed ground for refusal of enforcement, in certain cases, the method of service is also crucial while assessing whether the right to defence and a fair trial of the defendant is duly respected.
+While the absence of service is a clear and undisputed ground for refusal of enforcement, the method of service can also be a decisive factor.
+In certain cases, Turkish courts assess whether the service method ensured the defendant’s right to defence and a fair trial before granting enforcement.

 Enforcement Risk: Service via Post

-In different jurisdictions, various methods such as personal service, service by mail, post, registered mail, service by hand through either party etc. are used for service of the proceeding on the parties.
-In the Turkish judicial system, however, case documents are typically served by court clerks through Turkish official postal authority (PTT) or the national electronic notification system (UETS).
+Different jurisdictions employ various methods for serving legal documents, including personal service, service by mail, post, registered mail, or delivery by hand – sometimes even by one of the parties.
+However, in the Turkish judicial system, case documents are primarily served by court clerks through the Turkish Official Postal Authority (PTT) or via the National Electronic Notification System (UETS).

-Türkiye, on the other hand, is a signatory to the 1965 Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters (“Hague Convention”) which establishes a facilitated diplomatic method between the contracting states.
-Article 10 of the Hague Convention provides that the state where the recipient of a court document is residing at shall accept the direct service through post, service by judicial officers or the interested persons (e.g. parties) through judicial officers, officials or other competent persons of the recipient state.
+Türkiye is a signatory to the 1965 Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters (“Hague Convention”), which streamlines diplomatic service methods between contracting states.
+Article 10 of the Hague Convention allows for direct service through post, service by judicial officers, or service by interested parties through judicial officers, officials, or other competent authorities of the recipient state – provided that the country where the recipient resides recognizes these methods.

-In light of the above, to ensure enforceability in Türkiye, foreign courts must serve documents using diplomatic methods in accordance with the Hague Convention.
+In light of the above, to ensure enforceability in Türkiye, foreign courts must serve judicial documents through diplomatic channels in compliance with the Hague Convention.

 Service upon the Process Agent

-Another point of discussion is the validity of service upon process agents.
+Another key consideration in enforcement proceedings is the validity of service upon process agents.
 A process agent, commonly used in international financial transactions, is a person or entity designated to accept service of notices, proceedings, or documents on behalf of a third party.
-Process agents are often appointed to facilitate notification regime and streamline communication in international transactions and potential disputes.
+Process agents are often appointed to facilitate notification procedures and streamline communication in cross-border transactions and potential disputes.

-Turkish law does not explicitly address whether service upon a process agent satisfies proper service requirements in enforcement lawsuits.
-Case law on this point is quite limited.
-In a 2014 decision[4], the Court of Appeal implied that service upon process agent could be deemed valid, provided that the process agent is duly authorised to receive court documents.
-The Court also noted that Turkish law includes the similar mechanisms, such as the liaison offices for entities that do not have a subsidiary or branch in Türkiye.
+Turkish law does not explicitly address whether service upon a process agent satisfies proper service requirements in enforcement lawsuits, and case law on this issue remains limited.
+However, in a 2014 decision[4], the Turkish Court of Appeal suggested that service upon a process agent could be deemed valid, provided that the agent is duly authorised to receive court documents.
+The Court also noted that Turkish law includes similar mechanisms, such as liaison offices for entities that do not have a subsidiary or branch in Türkiye.

-In late 2021, the Istanbul Regional Court of Appeal (Bölge Adliye Mahkemesi) addressed the validity of service on a process agent in a foreign jurisdiction[5].
-It allowed enforcement of an English court decision where the proceedings were served upon a process agent in London.
-The Court held that service of process on the defendant’s process agent was valid and did not infringe on the defendant’s right to defence.
-In July 2023, the Court of Appeal upheld this decision[6].
+In late 2021, the Istanbul Regional Court of Appeal (Bölge Adliye Mahkemesi) addressed this issue in the context of an English court decision[5], where service had been effected upon a process agent in London.
+The Court ruled that service on the process agent was valid and did not violate the defendant’s right to defence.
+The decision was subsequently upheld by the Turkish Court of Appeal in 2023[6].

-Although case law is limited, the Court of Appeal has, in the few existing decisions, acknowledged that service of process on a duly authorised process agent does not raise enforcement issues in Türkiye.
+Although case law remains scarce, the Turkish Court of Appeal has, in its existing decisions, affirmed that service upon a duly authorised process agent does not constitute a barrier to enforcement in Türkiye.

-Understanding potential enforcement risks in advance of foreign proceedings is crucial for any claimant ultimately seeking to enforce judgment in Türkiye.
+Anticipating potential enforcement risks before initiating foreign proceedings is crucial for any claimant seeking to enforce a judgment in Türkiye.

-Due to Türkiye’s reservation to Article 10 of the Hague Convention, enforcement of the foreign court decision may be challenged based on the service method, even if the domestic law of the foreign court permits such service.
-Service of proceeding through any method other than the service through authorised channels of the states may result in the dismissal of the enforcement request.
+Due to Türkiye’s reservation to Article 10 of the Hague Convention, enforcement of a foreign court judgment may be challenged based on the service method, even if the foreign court’s domestic law allows such service.
+Any method of service that bypasses the officially authorised channels of the states – such as service via private courier or ordinary post – may lead to the dismissal of the enforcement request.

 [2] 11th Civil Chamber, 2019/2768 E. 2020/876 K., 03.02.2020; 2016/13566 E. 2018/4748 K., 25.06.2018